TierraZabulon/flgirl813/README.md

-  <p>🔭 I’m currently working on Truckers Safe Stop App for truckers to find a safe location to stop </p>
+  <p>🔭 I’m currently working on Dispatch App that allows drivers to keep track of routes for delivery </p>
 <p>📫 How to reach me tierrazabulon@gmail.com</p>

 <h3 align="center">Connect with me:</h3>